Karbi Anglong district: Religion

 Those practicing are Hinduism are 531,167 (80.36%) of the population.
 Christianity is the second largest religion comprising 101,251 (15.32%) of the population.
 Muslims are 19,057 (2.88%) while Buddhists are 5,767 (0.87%) of the population.
+A significant population of Hindus adhere to Lokhimon, a religious movement originating among the Karbi people influenced by Vaishnavism.

 Languages

 At the time of the 2011 census, 43.94% of the population spoke Karbi, 13.02% Bengali, 9.03% Assamese, 6.04% Boro Kachari, 4.67% Nepali, 3.70% Hindi, 2.65% Dimasa Kachari, 2.17% Bhojpuri, 1.90% Sadri, 1.39% Kuki and 1.22% Garo as their first language.

 Culture

 While the Karbis are the majority, there also exist numerous other ethnic groups like Tiwa, and Kuki tribes like Thadou and Hmar, found scattered throughout the district.
 All these ethnicities represent different and unique identities, customs and traditions, clothing, food and religions of their own.
 However, these tribes share common practices like utilizing bamboo as food (bamboo shoot) and for construction of their houses, they craft utensils from wood, cultivate cotton for spinning and practiced jhum cultivation.
 They also don't practice dowries and clothing manufacture is counted among their traditional practices.

 Karbi Youth Festival is an annual festival celebrated by the Karbi people of Assam along with other tribals to propagate and display their rich culture and traditions in one platform.
 It is celebrated between 15 and 19 February of every year in Taralangso, Diphu, Karbi Anglong District.
 It is locally called Karbi Riso-Nimso Rong Aje.